friedemann/bluetooth-keepalive/README.md

 # bluetooth-keepalive

-Small script to prevent bluetooth audio devices from shutting down when idle, my speaker's timeout is below 5 minutes and I always have to get up and switch it back on.
+Small script to prevent bluetooth audio devices from shutting down when idle, my speaker's timeout is below 5 minutes (looking at you, Teufel, sry) and I always have to get up and switch it back on.
 Should work on debian and derivatives, haven't tested it on anything else.

 ## Basic Usage